el5ateb/web-vulnerabilities/README.md

-# This repo contains mindmaps and writeups for various web app vulnerabilities.
+# This repo contains Notes and Writeups for various vulnerabilities.